quibusus/node-xiaomi-smart-home/README.md

 Use this module to get data from Xiaomi sensors - temperature/humidity, magnet switch, button (switch), motion sensor

+Note that you need to switch on the developer mode - [HOWTO](http://bbs.xiaomi.cn/t-13198850).
+The link is in Chinese, but good enough with google translate and screenshots.

 ![xiaomi smart home hub](https://raw.githubusercontent.com/quibusus/node-xiaomi-smart-home/master/xiaomi.jpg)